Why Your Dog Follows You to the Bathroom and Other Weird Pet Quirks- Explained!

-Why Does My Dog Stare at Me While Pooping?
+Why Does My Dog Stare At Me While Using The Bathroom?

-Anyone who owns a dog has probably suffered that awkwardly long moment where their dog is hunched over and pooping in the grass and stares at them the entire time.
-It seems really weird, the reason is not only really simple, but it's a bit touching.
+Anyone who owns a dog has probably suffered that awkwardly long moment where their dog is hunched over, defecating in the grass, and staring at them the entire time.
+The behavior seems really weird to us - most people would prefer not making eye contact while using the bathroom - but the reason behind it is not only really simple, it's also rather touching.

-Dogs often look up at their owners while using the bathroom because they are in an incredibly vulnerable position and can't look out for danger.
-They trust their owner enough to know they are being watched out for and can poop on the lawn in peace.
+The reason dogs often look up at their owners while using the bathroom is because they are in an incredibly vulnerable position and can't watch for danger themselves.
+They are showing they trust their owner enough to know they are being watched out for and can use the bathroom on the lawn in peace.

-Cats are already mysterious beings, with their silent footsteps and glowing eyes, but humans have wondered about their sounds and movements for centuries.
-What is this rumbling sound they keep making and what does it mean?
+Cats are already mysterious beings and humans have wondered about their sounds and movements for centuries.
+One of the biggest questions the cat has us asking is: What is this rumbling sound they keep making and what does it mean?

 Most people associate purring, that rumbling sound that vibrates through their chest, as a happy noise that means they like whoever they are purring at, and this is believed to be correct.
-Cats first begin purring as kittens, making the sound to their mother when she feeds them.
+Cats first begin purring when they are kittens, making the sound to their mother when she feeds them.
+The reason why they continue that into adulthood is one many animal behaviorists have tried to figure out over the years.

-Cats, however, have another type of purring that is interesting.
-If a cat needs something from their human, they need a way to tell them.
-Cats are incredibly smart and have somehow learned how to replicate the frequency a crying baby makes.
-That aggressive purring sound cats sometimes make (especially in the morning) is them trying to get people to pay attention to them like how a human would a crying baby.
+Cats are incredibly intelligent creatures, and some cat behavior experts believe they have somehow learned how to replicate the frequency of a crying baby in their purring.
+So, that aggressive purring sound cats sometimes make (especially in the morning) is them trying to get people to pay attention to them- much like how a human would a crying baby.

 Why Does My Dog Follow Me to the Bathroom?

-Much like why they stare at humans when they go to the bathroom, the reason a dog will follow their human into the bathroom is so they can watch after you too.
-They want to protect you like you protect them.
+There are a couple of reasons why our furry friends like to follow us into the bathroom.
+Much like how they stare at humans when they go to the bathroom, a dog will follow their human into the bathroom so they can watch after us too.

-Also, sometimes they just want to stay by their human's side.
-Many dog breeds have it bred into them to latch onto one human, so they will often keep close to one member of the family.
-That includes into the bathroom!
+Another reason may simply be because they want to stay by their favorite human's side.
+Many dog breeds have it bred into them to latch onto one person specifically, so they will often keep close to one member of the family.
+That includes in the bathroom!

 Why Does My Dog Walk Around in a Circle Before Laying Down?